ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 in expressions of the form *subject-predicate-object*, known as *triples*.
-The *subject* denotes the resource, the *predicate* denotes traits or aspects of the resource, and expresses a relationship between the *subject* and the *object*.[^2] RDF is a directed graph composed of triple statements.
+The *subject* denotes the resource, the *predicate* denotes traits or aspects of the resource, and expresses a relationship between the *subject* and the *object*.[^2] RDF presents data as a directed graph.
-An RDF graph statement is represented by:
+An RDF graph statement is, in this directed graph, represented by:
 (1) a node for the subject,
 (2) a directed edge from subject to object, representing a predicate, and (3) a node for the object.